AlexisRall/AlexisRall/README.md

 <h2 align="center">✨About Me</h2>
 <p>
   Hey there and welcome to my coding diary!
 I'm currently in my first year studying a double major BSc in Computer Sciences with Statistics.
 GitHub will be my little digital portfolio of all my coding endeavours throughout my university career.
+The goal here is to expand my skills outside of my degree and to develop a large coding portfolio.
+I intend on tackling a project every month, starting in my second semester of my first year.
 </p>

 <h2 align="center">💻Tech Stack</h2>